 - This trope was fully embraced by Law & Order — especially during the late 90s.
 One episode called "Nullification" had a group of so called "American Patriots" claim an armored car heist (in which a guard was killed) was an act of civil disobedience akin to the Boston Tea Party.
 They managed a mistrial because of one disaffected juror whom McCoy had sniffed out, but refused to dismiss because he didn't want to win by working the system like the defendants were doing.

-- The first Law & Order / Homicide: Life on the Street crossover focussed on these types, based in Baltimore, gassing a New York subway station in Harlem.
+- The first Law & Order / Homicide: Life on the Street crossover focused on these types, based in Baltimore, gassing a New York subway station in Harlem.

 - The X-Files has several examples, usually as a smokescreen for whatever conspiracy is really going on.